SonderJ/VPC_gen2_test/README.md

    [logging in with an API-key](https://cloud.ibm.com/docs/iam?topic=iam-federated_id#federated_id) `ibmcloud login --apikey @key_file_name`

-   [x] Once you are logged in don't forget to install or update the VPC infrastructure service plug-in.
+   Once you are logged in don't forget to install or update the VPC infrastructure service plug-in.
     `ibmcloud plugin install vpc-infrastructure`

+3. Babysteps to get started with the CLI
+   All CLI commands to deal with VPCs in IBM Cloud start with `ibmcloud is` (infrastructure service) ... so the most important command for you in the beginning will be `ibmcloud is --help` :grinning: